-The Centre for Research and Expertise in Social Gerontology (CREGÉS) brings together researchers, practitioners-researchers, students and collaborators from different practice environments around the same mission: to improve services and professional practices aimed at older adults.
-This mission is based on the development of social research, the development, testing and validation of Leading-edge practices, the social services and health intervention and technology assessment unit (ÉTMISSS) and on teaching and knowledge transfer activities.
+The Centre for Research and Expertise in Social Gerontology (CREGÉS) brings together researchers, research-practitioners, students and collaborators from practice settings around the same mission: to improve services and professional practices for older adults.
+This mission is pursued by the development of social research, the development, testing and validation of Leading-edge practices, the social services and health intervention and technology assessment unit (ÉTMISSS) and through teaching and knowledge transfer activities.

 The CREGÉS research program is structured around five axes in social gerontology, a multidisciplinary field of study focused on the social aspects of aging.